silshack/fall2013/_posts/mgillen/2013-11-13-starpushercode.md

 categories:  post
 ---

 I did a very simple hack on the Starpusher game.
-I chose remodel the game through pictures and colors, specifically Link chasing chickens.
+I chose to remodel the game through pictures and colors, specifically Link chasing chickens.
 Here are my results:

 This is the title screen that greets the player.
+In addition to changing the title picture, I also altered the text a little bit.

 ![Title](http://i.imgur.com/2mjXsli.png)

 This is what gameplay looks like.
 Rather than stars, we have chickens!
 But don't pick them up because they may attack...

 ![Gameplay](http://i.imgur.com/GOOXi2a.png)

 Level completed!
 You're a winner!

 ![LevelComplete](http://i.imgur.com/1UjvLWx.png)